-Wingnuts Moto Racer for iPhone review
+Wingnuts Moto Racer for iPhone full review

 Although the game carries the brand name of Freeverse’s popular homage to the classic arcade Time Pilot, Moto Racer has more in common with another classic game – Electronic Arts’ motorcycle racing game Road Rash.
 In Moto Racer, you hop on the back of a roaring motorcycle as you race across various landscapes, ranging from urban skylines to sandy beaches, forests to deserts.

 You’re playing against the clock, using a ‘gas’ button on-screen to accelerate as you bank your bike to the left and right by tilting the iPhone.
 Occasionally you’ll need to dodge a slow car or punch out a rival biker gang member who will try to unseat you – when the other bikers get close, a Punch button appears on screen that lets you take a swing.
 (But you have to take your thumb off the gas to do this – an awkward and non-intuitive control.)
 You can, if you choose, dial down the difficulty, which reduces the number of bad guys and cars on the road.